Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Cycling in Bangkok: Sathon Pier to Pak Khlong Talat Flower Market

-Sathon Pier riverside Bangkok with skyline contrasted with vegetable market near Pak Khlong Talat Flower Market along cycling route
+Split view of Sathon Pier and Pak Khlong Talat Flower Market along the cycling route in Bangkok.

 Introduction